- What just happened?

 On most days I sit far to the smug side of the self-doubting→secure→smug axis, which is a great blessing for me.
 However, I recognise that I likely systematically undervalue the benefit many of my less-secure peers attach get from performative validation and reassurance as an end in itself.
 That said, symbolic gestures also matter to me, possibly less than average but also more than none.3

 I suspect few of us are immune to symbols.
 The thing is that the symbols mean different things to each of us, and valuing these objects can lead to conflicts between symbolic goals in more ways than can actual goals.
 The concrete effects we have on the world are where we have a better chance of agreeing.
 We can argue all day long about which way of talking about, say, Spongian representation, is the best way, spongaroo or spongtastic.
 Seeing actual Spongians more fairly represented in positions of power where before they were unfairly absent— that is a real, concrete thing.
-That is the thing that people who actually want diversity and fairness presumably all want, (and, if someone does not support that, it is important information for strategic planning that they are an opponent, or need further persuading etc).
+That is the thing that people who actually want diversity and fairness presumably all want, (and, if someone does not support that, it is important information for strategic planning, and moreover to drill down into whether they are a hardline opponent, or persuadable etc).

 Symbols that don’t even make us feel emotionally secure probably don’t quite fit here but that is a thing